Blatant hypocrisy! Liberal democrats

 This is especially important for deprived children in Britain’s left-behind post-industrial areas, such as the remote Furness peninsula.

-Although remote, Furness is not (or at least has not been until recently) a cultural desert, and had a thriving youth performing arts scene until the council closed the Forum, which is the main theatre of the area.
+Although remote, Furness is not (or at least has not been until recently) a cultural desert, and had a thriving grassroots youth performing arts scene until the council closed the Forum, which is the main theatre of the Barrow area.

 Westmorland is the dominant power with an electorate composed of the prosperous rural middle class, who predominantly vote Liberal Democrat.
 Westmorland’s road and rail communications are good, whereas the Furness peninsula’s communications are poor.